psilospore/lexi-lambda.github.io/_src/posts/2019-11-05-parse-don-t-validate.md

     Nothing -> error "should never happen; already checked configDirs is non-empty"
 ```

 When `getConfigurationDirectories` retrieves a list of file paths from the environment, it proactively checks that the list is non-empty.
-However, when we use `head` in `main` to get the first element of the list, the `Maybe FilePath` result still requires us to handle a `Nothing` case that we know will never happen!
+However, when we use `head` in `main` to get the first element of the list, the `Option FilePath` result still requires us to handle a `None` case that we know will never happen!
 This is terribly bad for several reasons:

   1. First, it’s just annoying.
 We already checked that the list is non-empty, why do we have to clutter our code with another redundant check?